 Pay attention to technical data sheets

-Most black and white films, like Ilford HP5 and Delta 3200, can be used without adjustment at night, since their spectral sensitivity is the same across the light spectrum.
+Most black and white films, like Ilford HP5 and Delta 3200, can be used without adjustment at night (so long as the exposure is quicker than 1-second — more on that below), since their spectral sensitivity is the same across the light spectrum.
 Orthochromatic B&W film, however, will require additional exposure, and some films may even be unusable at night because of their limited red spectral sensitivity.

 For best results, always check the technical data sheets before using your film at night.
 These sheets provided by the manufacturers contain a treasure trove of information, and should always be referenced.

 When you plan to make exposures that are longer than 1-second, you will need to factor in reciprocity failure.
 Reciprocity failure is when film becomes less sensitive when there is only low-intensity light available, such as at night, or when using a neutral density filter.